 Takeaways

-• A building automation system works by taking advantage of the Internet of Things (IoT).
+- A building automation system uses the Internet of Things (IoT).
 This allows sensors attached to building infrastructure to gather information and make their own decisions.

-• The benefits of building automation include keeping your tenants safe, cutting costs, and saving time for staff members.
+- Building automation benefits include keeping tenants safe, cutting costs, and saving time for staff members.

-• Among other systems, you can use automation to upgrade your building’s HVAC, lighting, and access control.
+- You can use automation to upgrade your building’s HVAC, lighting, and access control, among other systems.

 Owning or operating a successful building means staying on top of the trends and technological innovations that are changing the face of real estate.
 And one trend that properties across the nation are embracing is smart building automation.
 Building automation saves money for ownership and time for staff and increases tenant satisfaction.
 But what is it, and how does it work?